icons8/lunacy-docs/docs/release-notes/index.md

 # Lunacy Release Notes

+## Version 3

+Version 3 introduced the full-scale editor.
+We've launched it in March and dedicated the following month fixing the bugs, improving the performance, and developing the remaining features such as gradients.

-## Version 3.7
+## 3.7

 Download from the [Windows Store](https://www.microsoft.com/store/apps/9pnlmkkpcljj?ocid=badge), the [Installer](https://desktop.icons8.com/lunacy/LunacySetup_3.7.exe), or [Portable](https://desktop.icons8.com/lunacy/LunacyPortable_3.7.zip)

 ### **New Features**

-- Gradient stops can be rearranged
+- You can rearrange the gradient stops now
 - Corner radius thumbs for rectangles
 - Text transformation support: upper case, lower case, normal
 - Export projects to [Sketch the Ripper](https://icons8.com/articles/sketch-ripper-free-tool-rip-sketch-file-contents/)